How Can You Help?

 - Ask school counselor about availability of services to address social skills, if needed.

-- If you find out your youth is the bully, many of the items previously listed are still relevant.
+- If you find out your child is bullying another student, many of the items previously listed are still relevant.

 - Be proactive and work with the school counselor who can offer additional support by working with your youth individually or in small group to address the inappropriateness of bullying and alternatives to bullying.